 Acknowledgements

-I thank Dr. Lortie and Jacob Lucero, both of which provided significant input into the design and implementation of the study as well as providing the seeds necessary to perform the experiment.
+I thank Dr. Lortie and Jacob Lucero both of which provided significant input into the design and implementation of the study as well as providing the seeds necessary to perform the experiment.
 I also would like to thank Glen Marlok who provided me with the tools and various skills necessary to perform the experiment.
 Finally, I thank my fellow Honours Thesis student, Diana Pik, who went out of her way to help me get accustomed to the lab.

+Insert a pic of the competition trial here?
+Are you allowed to have a cool pic?

 Abstract

-Native Californian plant communities are under serious threat due to increased severity and frequency of drought, combined with the progressive expansion of invasive plant species.
-Red brome is currently one of the most rapidly spreading invasive plants in California and with a suite of competitive advantages, it is driving rapid declines in native plant diversity.
-The present study explores the combined effects of drought and an invasive competitor (red brome) on three native Californian plants.
-The experiment was performed in a controlled greenhouse setting in order to reduce the impact of extraneous variables on the results of the study.
-It was observed that red brome had no effect on native mortality but significantly reduced native productivity.
-Drought increased native mortality and decreased native productivity.
-Furthermore, red brome mortality and biomass per individuals was most negatively effected when grown with Phacelia with drought significantly increasing brome mortality.
-The negative effect of brome on native productivity implies decreased fecundity for native populations forced to compete with brome.
-However, Phacelia was observed to be the most resilient plant to brome as well as the best suppressor of brome and should therefore be considered as a competitor species for future brome restoration programs.
+Native plant communities in California are under serious threat due to increased severity and frequency of drought in addition to the aggressive expansion of invasive plant species regionally.
+Red brome (Bromus madritensis ssp. rubens) is currently one of the most rapidly spreading invasive plants in California.
+With a suite of competitive traits, this invasive species is rapidly driving declines in native plant diversity.
+The present study explores the combined effects of drought and competition with red brome on the establishment success of three representative native Californian plants.
+The hypothesis tested was that drought and invasive species interact to exacerbate further declines in native plant species?
+OR is it perhaps that Drought enhances the competitive advantage of exotics further on native species?
+The experiment was done in a controlled greenhouse setting in order to reduce the impact of extraneous variables on the results of the study.
+Drought was introduced by…..
+Red brome was added at all drought levels to explore interactions between the effects of drought and competition from red brome.
+Red brome had no significant effect on native plant mortality but significantly reduced native productivity and did not interact with drought effects?.
+Drought however increased native mortality and decreased native productivity.
+Conversely, the invasive species, red brome mortality and biomass per individuals were most negatively influenced when grown with Phacelia with drought significantly increasing brome mortality.
+There was no reciprocal interaction effect with increasing drought on brome?
+The negative effect of brome on native productivity suggests that competition is likely an important factor for native species but that some native species can also compete and negatively impact the invasive species.
+NOTE _ need to mention as I did track changes whether competitive effects in either direction CHANGED with drought – ie were the interaction terms significant.
+IF NOT, then each has a negative effect mostly independently.
+IF significant interaction terms, then you check coefficients and see if competition is more intense (or less) with more drought – get it?
+Phacelia is an excellent potential species to consider for future restoration programs in these deserts if brome is present.

 Introduction